Algeria - Africa

 • Keep evenings flexible

-A stronger first route in Algiers usually means one named anchor like Casbah of Algiers plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Algiers usually means one named anchor like Casbah of Algiers plus a nearby district block in Algiers city center, Algiers main arrival area, and Algiers evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Bay-and-center evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Theatre National Algerien Mahieddine Bachtarzi and let the rest of the route stay compact.

 Evenings in Algiers are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.